aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/royalty.md

 # Module `0x4::royalty`

-This defines an object-based Royalty.
-The royalty can be applied to either a collection or a token.
-Applications should read the royalty from the token, as it will read the appropriate royalty.
+This defines an object&#45;based Royalty.
+The royalty can be applied to either a collection or a<br/> token.
+Applications should read the royalty from the token, as it will read the appropriate<br/> royalty.

 -  [Resource `Royalty`](#0x4_royalty_Royalty)